Family Medicine Woodland Hills Medical Center

 The Woodland Hills Family Medicine Residency Program has a tradition of providing top-quality and evidence based education.

-Please also consult our residency brochure in the Resources tab (right column on this page) for more details about this program and its curriculum.
+Please also consult our residency brochure for more details about this program and its curriculum.
+Click here to view

 Our hand-picked faculty is approachable, energetic and enthusiastic with faculty teaching appointments through UCLA.
 While in a community setting, our main focus is academic excellence through extensive didactic lectures, full spectrum patient care, and one-on-one teaching with attendings.